aivclab/vision/README.md

 # Vision
-This repository will host implementations of computer vision algorithms, this repository hosts a general toolbox is in library format under [neodroidvision](neodroidvision), while also hosts samples of usage in [samples](samples), many of them utilising the [Neodroid](https://github.com/sintefneodroid/) platform.
+This repository will host implementations of computer vision algorithms, this repository hosts a general toolbox in library format under [neodroidvision](neodroidvision), while also comprising a range of sample usages in [samples](samples), many of them utilising the [Neodroid](https://github.com/sintefneodroid/) platform.